 Federal statistics show that while automobile accident fatalities have declined, fatalities among pedestrians as well as cyclists continued to rise.

-The National Highway Traffic Safety Administration’s latest projections for traffic fatalities in 2022 estimate that 31,785 people died in traffic crashes in the first nine months of the year.
-This is a slight decrease as compared to the 31,850 estimated fatalities during the same time in 2021.
+The National Highway Traffic Safety Administration’s latest projections for traffic fatalities in 2022 estimate that 42,795 people died in traffic crashes in 2022.
+This is a slight decrease as compared to the 42,939 estimated fatalities during 2021.

 While fatalities overall declined, the NHTSA report covering the first six months of 2022 showed a concerning increase in cyclist and pedestrian deaths.
 As compared to the first half of 2021, fatalities increased:

 - 5% among motorcyclists

 - 2% among pedestrians.

 - 12% on rural interstates

 - 10% in crashes involving at least one large truck